masterqsa/masterqsa-netlify-cms/src/pages/index.md

   description: >+
     The only solution for PCI Compliance Reporting.

+why:
+    heading: Why MasterQSA
+    image: /img/home_2nd-image-benefits.jpg
+    description: >-
+        MasterQSA improves the PCI compliance report creation process for both professional security assessors and the employees of the merchant being assessed.
+On top of this improved experience, MasterQSA lowers the cost of report creation and improves QSA productivity.
+With MasterQSA, a QSA company can efficiently complete more reports, creating a competitive advantage and enabling them to win more business.

 description: >-
   MasterQSA improves the PCI compliance report creation process for both